joelabair/Bracket-Templates/README.md

 [ phone ]
 ```

-A templalte using the prefix 'object'.
+A templalte using the optional prefix 'object'.
 ```text
 Hello [ object-name ]
 ```

-A template using sub-key notation with a default. (alternately, hyphens and underscores are supported)
+A template using dot based sub-key notation (alternately, hyphens and underscores are supported)
 ```
 Hello [ company.employees.0.name : mindless worker ].
 ```